GrosvenorTechnology/OemAccessApi/documentation/BootConfiguration/Overview.md

 ```

-Or just admit the `eth0` setting will also switch the controller to DHCP
+Or just ommiting the `eth0` setting will also switch the controller to DHCP

 ```json
 {